MyNameBeJohn/Atoll-Island-Research/README.md

 exact number of variables you have.

 Step 9:
-With in the params.txt file there are parameters called the xfile, yfile depfile, nx, ny, xori and yori.
+Within the params.txt file there are parameters called the xfile, yfile depfile, nx, ny, xori and yori.
 The xfile, yfile and depfile need to be set to the names of the .grd files and .dep file, file extensions included.
 Nx, and ny need to be set to the number of rows and columns minus 1.
 When you printed out the shape of X and Y the first